Talgat Bigeldinov: Early life

 Bigeldinov was born on 5 August 1922 to a Kazakh peasant family in the village of Maybalyk in the Akmola Region, at the time within the Kazakh ASSR of the Russian SFSR.
 He grew up in the city of Frunze, and after graduating from the local aeroclub in 1939 and completing his tenth grade of secondary education in 1940 he entered the Soviet Military in April that year.
 In September 1940 he entered the Balashov Military Aviation School of Pilots, and in the summer of 1942 he graduated from the Chkalov Military Aviation School based Orenburg.
 From August 1942 to January 1943 he was a sergeant in the 34th Reserve Aviation Regiment.
+He became a member of the Communist Party in 1943.

 World War II

 Bigeldinov was sent to the warfront of the Second World War in January 1943 to serve in the 800th Attack Aviation Regiment.
 While initially a sergeant, he became a junior lieutenant in May 1943 and by 1945 he was a captain and squadron commander.
 Upon arrival to the regiment, he soon began flying combat missions in the Il-2 on the Kalinin front, and on 6 May 1943 his plane was shot down by enemy fire; his left leg and left shoulder were injured during the incident.
 After he and his gunner P.V.Yakovlenko parachuted out of the stricken plane, they landed in enemy territory.
 While trying to make their way to Soviet territory they were forced to swim across the Severky Donets river; Yakovlenko died while swimming across the river but Bigeldinov survived and was sent to a hospital before he returned to his regiment.
 In February 1944, his regiment was honored with the Guards designation and renamed the 144th Guards Attack Aviation Regiment.
-On 6 June 1943, he personally destroyed one Bf-110 and 2 Bf-110 on the ground during a mission attacking an airfield in Kharkov.
-He flew in the battle for the Dneiper as a flight commander in the squadron under the command of Captain S.D.Poshivalnikov.
+On 6 June 1943, he personally destroyed one Bf 110 and 2 Bf 110 on the ground during a mission attacking an airfield in Kharkov.
+He flew in the battle for the Dnieper as a flight commander in the squadron under the command of Captain S.D.Poshivalnikov.
 On one flight he managed to suppress incoming fire from a high-caliber anti-aircraft battery before he bombed an enemy crossing on the river with a high degree of precision.

 For completing 155 ground attack missions flying an Il-2, he was nominated for the title Hero of the Soviet Union on 27 June 1944.
 He received the title on 26 October that year.
 On 15 March 1945 he was nominated for a second gold star for having flown 275 missions, which he received after the war on 27 June.
-By the end of the war he had flown 305 sorties on the Il-2; in addition to attacking ground targets on those missions he had personally shot down four Bf-109, one Ju-87, and gained two group aerial victories.
+By the end of the war he had flown 305 sorties on the Il-2; in addition to attacking ground targets on those missions he had personally shot down four Bf 109, one Ju 87, and gained two group aerial victories.